nicholaswmin/automap/.github/benchmark/README.md

 - `MAX_ITEMS`: maximum number of created List Items, per paper
 - `MAX_BACKLOG`: if worker has this many unproccesed tasks, `test=failed`

-> note: these constants are user-configurable when the benchmark starts up.
+> Note: These constants are user-configurable when the benchmark starts up.

-> note: these might be out of date.
+> Note: These might be out of date.

 ## Authors